Guide to Utilization Management

 When appropriate, biologics and specialty drug infusions can be performed in office-based settings to generate substantial value compared to hospital outpatient departments:

-• Administration costs 40–60% lower.d
+• Lower Administration Costs: 40–60% less expensive34

-• Direct physician oversight, improving treatment adherence.
+• Direct physician oversight, improving treatment adherence

 Ambulatory Surgery Centers